 Our group shares a love of genealogy and family history.

-Our mission is to assist anyone in their research and to promote community interest in the study of genealogy through sponsorship of speakers, workshops, and by maintaining a genealogy research library that is open to the public.
+Our mission is to assist anyone in their research and to promote community interest in the study of genealogy through sponsorship of speakers, small discussion groups, and by maintaining a genealogy research library that is open to the public.

 What exactly does DGC do?